 Notice the Region area next to support in the top right of the page.
 Here you can set your region depending on where you would like your Staker to reside.
 Select a region and keep note for the future.

 6. Now head to the management console in 'Services' and click on 'Launch a virtual machine with EC2':

 There will be several options for different servers depending on your needs.
 For now we will set up Microsoft Server 2019 Base with containers:

 We will be using a machine with moderate performance but feel free to select the server that best suits your needs.
-The current recommendation is the t2.medium. prices will vary depending on your CPU and RAM choices.
+The current recommendation is the t2.micro, as it should suffice in most cases (as long as network load doesn't reach close to capacity).
+Prices will vary depending on your CPU and RAM choices.